-Death of 5 Cuban generals in 9 days marks passing of old guard amid new crises
+Deaths of 5 Cuban generals in 9 days mark passing of old guard amid new crises

 At 58, Peña Pórrez was the youngest of the military figures to die and he was still serving at the time of his death.
 He held the rank of major general and had the five provinces that make up the eastern part of Cuba, from Camagüey to Guantánamo, under his command.

-The death of Marcelo Verdecia Perdomo in Cienfuegos was reported on July 20.
+The death of Marcelo Verdecia Perdomo in Cienfuegos was reported July 20.
 Accounts in the Cuban press suggested that he was either 79 or 80.
-He held the title of reserve brigadier general the time of his death.
+He held the title of reserve brigadier general at the time of his death.

-Verdecia Perdomo joined the Cuban rebel army when he was only a teenager and later worked as a bodyguard for revolutionary leader Fidel Castro.
+Verdecia Perdomo joined the Cuban rebel army when he was a teenager and later worked as a bodyguard for revolutionary leader Fidel Castro.

-79-year-old Ruben Martinez Puente died on July 24, according the Ministry of the Revolutionary Armed Forces of Cuba.
-A former leader of the Cuban military air force, Martinez Puente was indicted in the United States for the shooting down of two civilian planes in 1996 over the Straits of Florida.
+Ruben Martinez Puente, 79, died on July 24, according the Ministry of the Revolutionary Armed Forces of Cuba.
+A former leader of the Cuban military air force, Martinez Puente was indicted in the United States after the shooting down of two civilian planes in 1996 over the Straits of Florida.

-The planes were in use by the group Brothers to the Rescue to search for migrant rafters trying to flee Cuba in international waters when they were shot down by two Cuban MiGs on Feb.
+The planes were in use by the group Brothers to the Rescue to search for migrants trying to flee Cuba in international waters when they were shot down by two Cuban MiGs on Feb.
 24, 1996.
 Martinez Puente never formally faced trial in the United States.
 He was retired when he died, according to the statement announcing his death.

-Two more generals, Eduardo Lastres Pacheco and Armando Choy Rodriguez, were later announced to have died on Monday.
-Lastres Pacheco, a major general reserve whose age was not given in media reports, was another member of the old guard and had one point served under iconic revolutionary Ernesto “Che” Guevara.
+The deaths of two more generals, Eduardo Lastres Pacheco and Armando Choy Rodriguez, were also announced.
+Lastres Pacheco, a major general reserve whose age was not given in media reports, was another member of the old guard and had at one point served under iconic revolutionary Ernesto “Che” Guevara.

 The death of Choy Rodriguez, a retired brigadier general, was announced on Tuesday by the Facebook account of Central University “Marta Abreu” of Las Villas, which said he had died the night before.
 Choy Rodriguez, 87, was a founding member of the revolutionary 26th of July Movement that Fidel Castro led during the revolution.

 None of the announcements included details of the cause of death.
-Cuba remains in the midst of a covid-19 spike, with a record 8,853 new cases announced on Sunday.
+Cuba remains in the midst of a covid-19 spike, with a record 8,853 new cases announced Sunday.
 As of Tuesday, 2,492 people are recorded to have died after contracting the coronavirus.

-At 58, Díaz-Canel is of a younger generation that many of the generals.
-He became Cuba’s new head of state in 2018 after nearly six decades of Castro rule and this year succeeded Raúl Castro, the brother of Fidel, as first secretary of the Communist Party.
+At 58, Díaz-Canel is of a younger generation than many of the generals.
+He became Cuban head of state in 2018 after nearly six decades of Castro rule and this year succeeded Raúl Castro, the brother of Fidel, as first secretary of the Communist Party.

-Some critics say that without a revolutionary reputation, Díaz-Canel has struggled to contain the discontent with economic problems and surging covid-19 that boiled over into widespread protests on the evening of July 11.
+Some critics say that without a revolutionary reputation, Díaz-Canel has struggled to contain the discontent with economic problems and surging coronavirus cases that boiled over into widespread protests on the evening of July 11.

 Read more: